 WHEN REPAIRS ARE NO LONGER ENOUGH

 Repairs can successfully prolong the life expectancy of your roof if done right.
 They’re good for patching specific damaged areas or replacing individual shingles.
 But if the underlayment of your roof is damaged or if the problems are more widespread, you’d be looking at a complete replacement.

 If you don’t replace your roof when it’s needed, the best case scenario is that you have water damage inside your house from leaks.
-Your utility bill can also rise because heat and air conditioning are escaping out the roof.
-Over the long term, however, constant leaks can damage the wood underneath, which can eventually collapse.
+Your utility bill can also rise because heat and air conditioning are escaping out of the damaged roof.
+Over the long term, however, constant leaks can damage the wood underneath, which can eventually lead to collapse.